varshithaga/bookbasedcollection1/README.md

 .\venv\Scripts\activate<br>
 pip install -r requirements.txt<br>

+# Postgresql
+install postgresql <br>
+create a database named bookbasedcollection<br>
+in settings.py <br>
+and enter your  username and password in DATABASES

 # Hugging face api
 HUGGINGFACE_API -You can generate one(Access Token) and  paste in .env file